aplisay/llm-agent/README.md

 LLM based Agent.

 Interacts with Jambonz, Anthropic, OpenAI and Google Vertex to create, modify and manage AI agents which listen on free phone numbers in Jambonz.
-Routes the calls via an STT to the LLM of choice with an initial system prompt, and then takes the completions and plays them to the caller via an TTS.
+Routes the calls via an STT to the LLM of choice with an initial system prompt, and then takes the completions and plays them to the caller via a TTS.

 Currently supports:
  * Anthropic `message` API (Claude 3)